 Identify conclusions based on scientific assessments.

-Address how the scientific conclusions guided their programmatic and/or numeric commitments.
+Address how the scientific conclusions guided the jurisdiction’s programmatic and/or numeric commitments.
 Jurisdictions should use local expertise and knowledge along with the latest climate information and science to inform their programmatic and/or numeric commitments.

 Programmatic and/or Numeric Commitments

 Outline programmatic and/or numeric commitments to address projected impacts consistent with the Climate Resiliency Guiding Principles.
-Commitments may vary across jurisdictions but could include activities such as undertaking demonstration projects; prioritizing implementation of climate-resilient BMPs; approaches for assessing vulnerability of planned BMPs; or enhancing plans, policies, regulations or on-the-ground efforts to address impacts, etc. Jurisdictions could also pursue BMPs with clear co-benefits and climate change-related positive impacts (e.g., habitat restoration and flood control).
+Commitments may vary across jurisdictions but can include activities such as undertaking demonstration projects; prioritizing implementation of climate-resilient BMPs; approaches for assessing vulnerability of planned BMPs; or enhancing plans, policies, regulations or on-the-ground efforts to address impacts, etc. Jurisdictions could also pursue BMPs with clear co-benefits and climate change-related positive impacts (e.g., habitat restoration and flood control).

 III: Phase III WIP Development: Planning and Scoping